 The path to reimbursable DMD can be taken in two stages using the fast-track process, but theoretically the direct path to permanent approval is also conceivable.

-Das Fast-Track-Verfahren (PECAN) ist der Einstieg in die Anerkennung als DMD, und lehnt sich stark an das deutsche Fast-Track-Modell an.
+The fast-track procedure (PECAN) is the first step towards recognition as a DMD, and is strongly based on the German fast-track model.
 Within only two months, the CNEDiMTS issues a statement on the basis of which the French Ministry of Health decides on “early reimbursement” and its framework conditions – this still without the existence of a study and thus proven clinical evidence (however, at least “initial clinical evidence” seems to be required here as well).
 The trial period cannot be extended, so full recognition under the regular procedure is required after one year at the latest.
 By then, therefore, there must be sufficient clinical evidence of the positive effect of the application.

 In the first step of the PECAN process, the application is sent to the French Ministry of Health and, as a copy, also to CNEDiMTS.
 The proof of compliance is obtained by the ANS.